larascremin/snake-game/README.md

 2. Try to eat the apples to grow and earn points.
 3. Avoid colliding with walls or the snake's own body.

+##

 ### Features

-- Score tracking: I created a score to monitor the score.
-As the score increases, the speed increases proportionally.
-- Increasing difficulty: As the snake grows longer and moves faster, the game becomes more challenging.
-- Random apple generation: The apple is generated randomly, taking care never to generate it in fields occupied by the snake's divs.
+I created a score tracking to monitor the score and display the score.
+As the score increases, <br> the speed increases proportionally and the snake moves faster.
+The apple is generated randomly, <br> taking care never to generate it in fields occupied by the snake's divs.

+##

 ### How to Contribute